pmanuja/Express-Project/README.md

 A user would need to signUp and then login to access application features.

+A user can schedule New/ Reschedule or delete/cancel appointnent

 User Stories:

 1. As a user, I should be able to SignUp